applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> HTML(show_F(seq1, seq2, data, hide_zeros=True))
 ```

+### Step 3: Identify the longest diagonals. <link src="AHda6V"/>

-**Step 3**: Identify the longest diagonal stretches of non-zero characters (we'll call these *diagonals*).
+Next we'll identify the longest stretches of non-zero characters, which we'll refer to here as the *diagonals*.
 Diagonals indicate segments of the two sequences that are identical and uninterrupted by mismatched characters (substitution events) or indel events.

 We can identify the longest diagonals as follows: